-The 4 players Man Utd signed alongside Wayne Rooney and how they fared
+The 4 players Man Utd signed along with Rooney and how they fared

 After starring for England at Euro 2004, Wayne Rooney decided to leave boyhood club Everton and completed a £27million move to Manchester United.